Victoria Wicks: Career

 Her first job was as acting assistant stage manager at Northampton Rep for a year, before going to Bristol Old Vic, Regent's Park and then the RSC.
 In 1988 Wicks was in Andy Hamilton's black comedy Tickets for the Titanic, and then went on to play Sally Smedley in all six series of Drop the Dead Donkey.
 The Mighty Boosh (a radio, television and stage show created by Noel Fielding and Julian Barratt) featured her in Series 1 as Mrs Gideon, the Head of Reptiles at the Zooniverse.
 Wicks also played Harriet Lawes, the Head of College in the first three series of Skins.

 Wicks joined 'The Wrestling School' in 1996.
 The company was formed in 1988 for the sole purpose of performing the work of the dramatist Howard Barker.
 Since joining the company Wicks has appeared in nine plays by Barker, performing in London, Berlin, Stockholm, Copenhagen, Adelaide and also in Rouen, Grenoble, Le Mans and Paris for the co-production of Les Animaux en Paradis, which was performed in French by four British and five French actors.
 Wicks is an associate of The Wrestling School.
 In 2010 Wicks was invited to the Segal Theatre Center in New York as guest of Theatre Minima to celebrate a day-long event on the work of Howard Barker.

 Wicks played the high priestess of the Sybillines in The Fires of Pompeii, a 2008 episode of Doctor Who.
 In 2014, she played Dorothy Clarke in The Imitation Game and Susannah Marshall in the E4 drama Glue (2014).

 Personal life

-In 1984 Wicks married Peter Williams (divorced 2004); they have one daughter, Madelaine Rose, born 1985.
+In 1984 Wicks married Peter Williams (divorced 2004); they have one daughter.